mattkiim/PytorchReachability/README.md

 # Some sample training scripts:

+## Vanilla Reachability

+For a Dubins Car Reach-avoid example:
+> python scripts/run_training_sac_RA_nodist.py --control-net 512 512 512 512 --critic-net 512 512 512 512 --epoch 1 --total-episodes 80

+For a Dubins car avoid-only example:
+> python scripts/run_training_sac_nodist.py --control-net 512 512 512 --critic-net 512 512 512 --epoch 1 --total-episodes 40

-## Latent reachabilityAdd commentMore actions
+## Latent Reachability

-To get the offline dataset for a Dubin's car model
+To get the offline dataset for a Dubin's car model:
 > python scripts/generate_data_cont.py

 World model training from the offline dataset
 > python scripts/dreamer_offline.py

 Reachability analysis in the world model
 > python scriptsrun_training_ddpg-wm.py

-## vanila reachability

-For a Dubins Car Reach-avoid example:

-> python scripts/run_training_sac_RA_nodist.py --control-net 512 512 512 512 --critic-net 512 512 512 512 --epoch 1 --total-episodes 80

-For a Dubins car avoid-only example:

-> python scripts/run_training_sac_nodist.py --control-net 512 512 512 --critic-net 512 512 512 --epoch 1 --total-episodes 40

 Finally, we recommend always setting the action space to range from -1 to 1 in the gym.env definition, but we can scale or shift the actions within the gym.step() function when defining the dynamics.
 For example, if we have two double integrator dynamics: the first integrator’s control is bounded by -0.1 to 0.1, and the second integrator’s control is bounded by -0.3 to 0.3.
 In this case, we can define self.action_space = spaces.Box(-1, 1, shape=(2,), dtype=np.float64) and implement the dynamics in gym.step(self, u) as follows: